Pages

 ChezCindy: Homemade Fresh Ricotta Cheese

-This is a great way to use up milk getting close to its expiration date.
-I make this recipe with whatever milk I have in the fridge, whole, 2%, or skim, or even half and half.
-I often add in a cup of heavy cream as I usually have that too, yielding a richer ricotta.
+This recipe can be made with whatever milk you have in the fridge, whole, 2%, or skim, or even half and half.
+The higher the fat content, the richer the ricotta.
 The recipe can be scaled up or down as necessary.

 4 cups whole milk or half and half